zlogikon/instructional-files/README.md

 These materials were created for computer classes I have taught in public libraries.

 To improve accessibility, I have reformatted the content into responsive webpages.
+Pages are responsive for large and small screens.
+In addition, using print commands in the browser will remove menus & unneeded space while also inserting print urls for external links.

 Originally these materials would have included slide decks and printed supplimentary information.